 The Tribunal may be composed of up to seven full-time permanent members, including a chairperson and vice-chairperson.
 The chairperson assigns cases to members and manages the Tribunal’s work.
 Permanent members are appointed by the Governor in Council for a term of up to five years, which can be renewed once.
 Up to five temporary members may also be appointed.
 Members have a variety of educational backgrounds and work experience.

 Frédéric Seppey is the Chairperson of the Tribunal.
+Bree Jamieson-Holloway is the Vice-Chairperson of the Tribunal.
 The other permanent members of the Tribunal are Susan Beaubien, Cheryl Beckett, Georges Bujold, Randy Heggart and Peter Burn.
-Serge Fréchette, a former permanent member, serves as a temporary member.
+Serge Fréchette and Eric Wildhaber serve as temporary members.

 Ethics and accountability are essential to a justice system that works for Canadians.
 The Code of Conduct for members of the Tribunal describes what we expect of our members.
 It lists the standards of behaviour that members have to follow as fair and impartial decision makers.